dddrrreee/cs240lx-25spr/labs/9-profiler/README.md

 Write a couple tests and validate that your profiler eats them and spits out interesting values.
 For interesting tests, please post to Ed so we can steal them (add your name / year).

+#### A great extension!

+Have a wrapper around `my-install` that uses passes each PC address to the GNU utility `arm-none-eabi-addr2line` to convert the addresses to file and line number information.
+You can even open the given files and display the code on one side, and the counts on the other side.
+(Super useful!)

 ------------------------------------------------------------------
 ### Part 2: add support for cycle counters